 - Advanced scuba divers can explore the pinnacles in Point Dume SMR, and see the giant kelp forests filled with sea life.

 There are many more adventures awaiting those who explore and discover these Southern California MPAs for themselves.
-You can also sign up here to receive the latest news about California’s MPAs.

 Learn more about MPAs by diving into the